roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 ### 3. Configure your function app

 Your function app will need to access the other resources to work correctly.
-The following sections show you how to configure your function app so that it can run on your local machine.
+The following sections show you how to configure your function app to run on your local machine.

 Use the following commands to retrieve the storage, event hub, and Cosmos DB connection strings and save them in environment variables: